Even without hostile NY crowds, this US Open is tough enough - WHIZ News

 It’s rare when fans wind up rooting for the golf course, even one as majestic as Winged Foot, but suddenly that’s a viable option.
 Maybe because the two players atop the leaderboard heading into Round 3 at the U.S. Open are not exactly — how to put this? — the most likeable guys in the game.

 Patrick Reed, who leads at 4-under 136, has been hounded by cheating allegations since college.
-They spilled out in public last December after he was slapped with a two-stroke penalty for intentionally (Reed denied that part) improving his lie in a waste bunker at the World Hero Challenge.
+They spilled out in public last December after he was slapped with a two-stroke penalty for intentionally (Reed denied that part) improving his lie in a waste bunker at the Hero World Challenge in the Bahamas.

 Bryson DeChambeau, a shot behind, hasn’t been accused of anything more devious than maddeningly slow play, but give him time.
 DeChambeau came out on tour in 2016 and made few friends because of his habit of calibrating every shot beforehand — and recounting them in faux-scientific terms afterward — like some kind of Einstein in soft-spikes.